 We’ve reached the pinnacle of the worst cars in history.
 For decades, the terms “automotive failure” and “the Edsel” have been all but synonymous.
 So what went so wrong?

 In the mid-1950s, Ford came to the conclusion that it should expand its product line.
 Specifically, it needed a new, mid-priced brand to go in between its flagship Lincoln and mid-level Mercury.
-According to Time, studies predicted that “by 1965 half of all U.S. families … would be buying more cars in the medium-priced field, which already had 60% of the market.”
+Studies predicted that “by 1965 half of all U.S. families … would be buying more cars in the medium-priced field, which already had 60% of the market,” according to Time magazine.
 And so the Edsel was created, named after Henry Ford’s son, no less.

 It’s not so much that the Edsel was such a terrible car – although it certainly had its faults, namely its price.
 It’s that it suffered the unfortunate fate of being hyped up as the greatest thing on four wheels.
 Believe it or not, Ford booked an hourlong prime time television slot on CBS to unveil the car, claiming the broadcast day as “E Day.”
 “The Edsel Show” included performances by Frank Sinatra, Bing Crosby, Rosemary Clooney and Louis Armstrong.
 By this time, however, the push for compact cars was well underway.
 Just two years after its prime-time debut, the Edsel’s run was over after less than 120,000 were sold.
 Ford had estimated it could sell up to 400,000 cars a year.
 In total, the company spent roughly $350 million on the Edsel’s research, design, tooling and production facilities, the equivalent of nearly $3.2 billion in 2021.